client9/client9-website-2017/content/post/translate-strftime-to-hugo.md

 Convert strptime formats from PHP, Python, and Ruby to Hugo. <!--more-->

-Most languages use some variation of [strptime] to format date and time.
+Most languages use some variation of [strptime](http://pubs.opengroup.org/onlinepubs/009695399/functions/strptime.html) to format date and time values:w
+.
 Hugo is based on the [the time package](https://golang.org/pkg/time/) from [Go](https://golang.org).
 It uses the concept of the magic date as represented by:

 ```
 Mon Jan 2 15:04:05 MST 2006